eformat/openshift-sidecar-logger/README.md

 oc logs -c count $(oc get pods --show-all=false -lapp=counter --template='{{range .items}}{{.metadata.name}}{{end}}')
 ```

-The `count-log-1` sidecar collects `count` container logs, create a GZIP batch and forwards to the log serverw endpoint.
+The `count-log-1` sidecar collects `count` container logs, create a GZIP batch and forwards to the log server endpoint.

 The REST call to send GZIP'ed logs to the log server endpoint is logged to STDOUT: